 Key Factor Category #1: Domain Factors

-This section relates to all the details about your domain name and authority.
+This section encompasses all details regarding your domain name and its authority.

 Key Factor Category #2: Page-Level Factors

-This part of the equation will cover all the elements that relate to page display, structure and content.
+This part of the equation covers all elements related to your page’s display, structure, and content.

 Key Factor Category #3: Site-Level Factors

-For example, how easy is it to navigate?
+- Site Architecture and Navigation: How easy is your site to navigate?
 Is your subfolder structure well designed?
 Are your important pages easy to navigate to and from?
+A logical and intuitive site structure helps both users and search engines find content.

 Key Factor Category #4: Backlink Factors

-Here we are singling out all the characteristics that come with building backlinks.
+Here, we highlight all characteristics associated with building backlinks.

 Key Factor Category #5: User Interaction Factors